 The benefits of a tongue and hitch based tugger train system

-If you connect the carts together with a tow bar it is possible to create what we at FlexQube refer to as a 'low rider'; a cart that has a very low loading height (short distance from floor to the loading deck).
+If you connect the carts together with a tow bar it is possible to create what we at FlexQube refer to as a ‘low rider’; a cart that has a very low loading height (a short distance from the floor to the loading deck).
 That makes it possible to stack taller loads (bring more material at the same time and hence gain in productivity) on the cart and still have the material presented in an ergonomic height for the operators.
-With great quality and proven heavy duty 5 inch (125 mm) polyurethane casters that are integrated into the cart base, the steel deck will sit just about 5.5 inch (135 mm) off the ground.
-With the high quality casters, the carts run silently around the plant and works perfect on many floors, even floors in worse conditions.
+With great quality and proven heavy-duty 5 inches (125 mm) polyurethane casters that are integrated into the cart base, the steel deck will sit just about 5.5 inches (135 mm) off the ground.
+With the high-quality casters, the carts run silently around the plant and work perfectly on many floors, even floors in worse conditions.

 Since there is no frame that limits the size of the dollies, as in a tugger system based on separate frames, the possibility to mix and match carts in different sizes in the train is unlimited.
 That allows great flexibility to bring different sized containers and types of carts; kit-carts, pallet carts or shelf carts, in the same train set, mixed differently on each route.

-A natural benefit that is always included in the FlexQube concept are more light weight carts compared to welded carts.
+A natural benefit that is always included in the FlexQube concept is more lightweight carts compared to welded carts.
 As a matter of fact, in a direct comparison between FlexQube and competing cart suppliers on the US market, one of our customers found the FlexQube cart to be 40% lighter.
 And this cart holds 2000 lbs. and the customer has been using 100 of these carts for 3 years now.

 Another important aspect concerning the release of the carts is the angled ramp or slope that some tugger train suppliers use.
 The ramp has a slight incline allowing the daughter cart to be connected to the mother cart without having the casters of the daughter cart touching the ground during transport.
 This means that heavy carts have to be pushed up a ramp, against gravity, something that can be hard for people.
 The greater risk though, lies in the fact that upon release of the daughter cart from the mother frame, the daughter carts slides off the ramp in a motion that could cause injuries if the operator trips and have the cart hitting him or her.
 This specific risk has also been something that some of our clients identified causing this kind of push up mother daughter cart system to be forbidden in the plant, just from a safety perspective.